dfdeshom/thoughts/2017-05-04-ansbible-first-impressions.md

  here, because only the deployment machine has to worry about having the right roles.

- The `ansible-lint` tool is also great for people like me using ansible for the first time, it forces you to write clearer playbooks.
+ The other thing it gets right is `ansible-lint`, which is great for people like me using ansible for the first time, as it forces you to write clearer playbooks and stick to conventions.

+ For now, I still think Chef is the superior choice: you can't beat the ruby DSL and I don't trust agentless monitoring tools  as much when it comes to making sure your servers are configured the way you want them to at all times.